-You will be admitted to a private or semi-private room.
+Your room may be private or semi-private.
 The charge is the same and the Admissions Department staff can quote the room rate.
 If you have a preference, please let us know, and we will honor your request when possible.

-Nursing personnel will help you get settled in your room and help you put away your personal items.
-To prevent damage or loss, we urge you to send home anything you will not need, especially clothing, valuables, and money.
+Nursing personnel helps you get settled in your room and helps you put away your personal items.
+To prevent damage or loss, we urge you to send home anything you do not need, especially clothing, valuables, and money.
 The hospital has a safe for money or small valuables.
 The hospital is responsible for what is in the safe but not for items you choose to keep in the room or at the bedside.
 If you need an item from the safe, you must request it in writing, and an appropriate person will bring it to you.

-Nursing personnel will show you how to work your bed, bed equipment, television, and call button.
-When you need help, push the call button and your nurse will answer as soon as possible.
+Nursing personnel shows you how to work your bed, bed equipment, television, and call button.
+When you need help, push the call button and your nurse answers as soon as possible.
 All patient bathrooms and showers have an emergency pull cord.
-A light will flash at the nursing station to alert your nurse that you need help.
+A light flashes at the nursing station to alert your nurse that you need help.

-Your daily routine will vary, but many patients can expect the following:
+Your daily routine may vary, but many patients can expect the following:

-In the morning, you will get a visit from your health care team, which usually includes your attending physician, nurse, resident or intern, and medical students.
-Others, such as a social worker, physical therapist, pharmacist or a dietitian, may also attend.
+- In the morning, you have a visit from your health care team, which usually includes your attending physician, nurse, resident or intern, and medical students.
+Others, such as a social worker, physical therapist, pharmacist, or dietitian, may also attend.

-Your doctor will prescribe what type of diet you need to follow during your stay.
-A Food and Nutrition Services representative will help you to choose what food and beverages are allowed on your diet.
-One some units, a Host will deliver a paper menu for you to choose your next day’s selections.
-On other units, a Dietetic Aide will visit you with their computer and help you to make your selections.
-All patients may also call directly to the Diet Office at 5-5903 to make your choices for your next meal.
+Your doctor prescribes the type of diet you need to follow during your stay.
+A food and nutrition services representative helps you to choose the food and beverages that are allowed on your diet.
+On some units, a host delivers a paper menu for you to choose your next day’s selections.
+On other units, a dietetic aide visits you with their computer and helps you make your selections.
+All patients may also call directly to the Dietitians Office at extension 5-5903 to make choices for the next meal.

 Questions about your diet?

-During your stay, if you have specific questions about your diet, please ask to speak with a Registered Dietitian or Dietetic Technician.
-After you are discharged, if you have questions about your nutritional needs, call the Department of Food and Nutrition Services at (603) 650-5282.
+During your stay, if you have specific questions about your diet, please ask to speak with a registered dietitian or dietetic technician.
+After you are discharged, if you have questions about your nutritional needs, call the dietitian's office.

 - Morning snack is from 10:00 to 11:00 am

-- Evening and overnight: Between 7:00 pm and 6:30 am, beverages and snacks are available on all patient units.
+- Evening and overnight beverage and snacks are available between 7:00 pm and 6:30 am, on all patient units.

 Televisions are in every room at no added charge.
 You may view many network channels as well as DHMC programs on patient education, relaxation, bingo, and chapel services.
 If you would like to use the closed caption option, your nurse can tell you how to access it.
 If you have a roommate who is trying to rest, please keep the volume low.

-Phone calls to patient rooms, from either inside or outside, will not go through between 11:00 pm and 7:00 am.
+Phone calls to patient rooms, from either inside or outside, do not go through between 11:00 pm and 7:00 am.

 Public telephones for visitors are located throughout the medical center.
 Please ask your nurse for the location of the nearest public phone.